 The purpose of special broadheads for crossbows is to assist in keeping the blades closed until impact.
 If it opens easily, the effect may not be as ideal as when you use special broadheads.

 The mechanical broadheads have one ultimate purpose.
-It is to keep the blades closed until their impact the target.
+It is to keep the blades closed until they impact the target.

 As you can see, the blades can open at higher speeds early.